AutomationSolutionz/automationsolutionz.github.io/docs/loop.md

 - As Print statement (Action 5) and i = i + 1 statement (Action 6) are inside the Loop's parenthesis we have put 5,6 in the run action row
 - i is a variable and Single_List is also a variable.
 To access the i th element of the Single_List we have used the ZEUZ syntax %|Single_List[i]|%

-**3. Loop through a 2 Dimensional list and break if condition matches (with "*Loop through a list*" action):** We will now loop through every element of a 2 dimensional list
+**3. Loop through a 2 Dimensional list and break if condition matches (with "*For Loop*" action):** We will now loop through every element of a 2 dimensional list

 **Pseudocode:**
 ```